By expert native-speaker translators

 Professional German translations that you can trust

 German is spoken by around 132 million people worldwide and, perhaps more importantly as far as business is concerned, it is the language of the fourth largest economy in the world.
 If you want to reach out to new international markets with your business, German translations of your website and marketing materials should definitely be near the top of your to-do list.

 Germany is also one of Britain’s closest neighbours and Germans regularly travel to the UK for tourism.
 As such, it is a sensible step for hotels, museums and other companies operating in the travel & tourism sector to translate their websites, information and marketing into German.
 After all, if you want German tourists to find your business online, you need to incorporate German keywords into your online presence – the easiest way to do this?
 With a German translation of your English website.

 LEaF is here to help: we have been working closely with a number of German companies since we were founded back in 2017 and are experts in German translations.
 In addition to LEaF founder Lucy’s German to English translation expertise, LEaF works with a number of native German speakers to translate English content into German.
 We can also translate between German and French, as well as other language combinations.

 Do you need an official translation of a German passport, ID card or marriage certificate to apply for a British passport?
 Or perhaps you need your German academic certificates translating into English to apply for a place at a British university.
-Here at LEaF Translations, we work with a number of certified German to English translators, so that we can offer certified or sworn translations suitable for official purposes.
+Founder of LEaF Translations, Lucy Pembayun, is a qualified member of the Institute of Translation & Interpreting and is therefore authorised to issue certified German to English translations suitable for official purposes.